awslabs/aws-deployment-framework/docs/types-guide.md

       > The name of the CloudFormation Stack.
   - template_filename - *(String)*
       > The name of the CloudFormation Template to execute.
 Defaults to template.yml.
+  - root_dir - *(String)*
+      > The root directory in which the CloudFormation template and params directory reside.
+Example, when the CloudFormation template is stored in 'infra/custom_template.yml' and parameter files in the 'infra/params' directory, set template_filename to 'custom_template.yml' and root_dir to 'infra'.
+Defaults to '' (empty string), root of source repository or input artifact.
   - role - *(String)*
       > The role you would like to use on the target AWS account to execute the CloudFormtion action.
   - action - *(String)*